 It should be said that when the maximum charging rate equals the maximum discharge rate (the leftmost part of the plot) the storage no longer becomes meaningful, as the electricity that is charged into the storage is immediately discharged at the same rate to the steam.
 While this is a possible, fairly simple, and cheap construction for surplus-electricity handling (in which case the storage need not be introduced), this is not the focus of this study.
 Here we want to be able replace more biomass fuel and generally maximize the grid-balancing contribution, while keeping reasonable profitability.
 Therefore, to get a meaningful storage usage that leads to replacement of a reasonable amount of fuel, a maximum charging rate is proposed approximately twice the discharge rate, which is also five times larger than the maximum power the turbine.
-This might require an upgrade of the power line to the 38 MW of electric power of the turbine.
+This might require an upgrade of the power line to the plant, as the power line could potentially be narrowly dimensioned with respect to the 38 MW of electric power of the turbine.
 The potential need for an upgraded power line is excluded in the economic analysis.